Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 ## Final Thoughts

-This didn’t go how I expected.
+This turned out to be quite sophisticated.

-I thought it was something simple, and it turned out to be much more layered once I actually ran it.
+I initially thought it was something relatively straightforward, but it turned out to be much more layered once I actually ran it.

 Working through it step by step helped me move from guessing based on file names to actually seeing how it fits together.